Zaneris/luarite/README.md

   - Optional (planned hot‑reload): `function on_reload(old_env)`

 ### Coordinate System
-- Y‑up: origin at bottom, +Y up; positions/scales in pixels.
-A scale of `1.0` maps to ~64 px.
+- Y‑up: origin at bottom-left, +Y is up.
+- All coordinates and dimensions supplied to `set_px` or `transform_px` are in pixels relative to the virtual canvas resolution (e.g., 320x180 for `retro` mode).

 ### Engine API (essentials)
 - Entities & textures